Jayalakshmi-i/CI-CD/README.md

-# CI-CD
-This is a Simple CI/CD project
+# Automated deployment of WAR File to Tomcat Server through CI/CD Pipeline

 This project focuses on implementing a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline using tools like Git, Jenkins, Dockerfile, and Maven within the AWS Cloud environment.
 Configured Jenkins jobs to automatically trigger builds upon new code commits, build efficiently and deploy WAR files to a Tomcat server on EC2 instance, and consistently delivery to web applications.